maigesPack: A Computational Environment for Microarray Data Analysis: Conclusions

-The \pkg{maigesPack} \proglang{R} package that resulted from this work was submitted an approved into BioConductor project and is available from the project repositories into the link \url{http://www.bioconductor.org/packages/release/bioc/html/maigesPack.html}.
-The actual version of the package is 1.26.0.
+The \texttt{maigesPack} package that resulted from this work was submitted an approved into BioConductor project and is available from project repositories into the link \url{http://www.bioconductor.org/packages/release/bioc/html/maigesPack.html}.
+The actual version of the package is 1.34.0.